syahmeds/best-bookstore/README.md

 # react-bookstore

 React BookStore App.
-Implemented using React and Firebase
+Implemented using React and Firebase.
+Also hosted on http://thepacificbay.com/

 ## Features